bliakher/cshargs/README.md

 ***

+# Build

+Before build you will need to install
+- dotnet cli
+- make
+- for generating documentation:
+  - doxygen
+  - graphviz

+Run `make build` to build the library.

+Run `make test` to run tests.

+Run `make docs` to generate reference documentation.

 # Usage
 - Create a class that represents arguments of your command (must be child of Parser class)
 - Properties or methods in the class correspond to command options.
 Annotate them with attributes to specify kinds of options.